gecos-lab/mu_rho_H2O/README.md

 Viscosity referred exclusively to a pure H2O fluid (approximation) is calculated using Haar et al. (1984, Steam Tables.
 Hemisphere Publishing Corporation).

-**mu_rho_H<sub>2</sub>O** can be used standalone to simply plot tabulated data, but a working version of [CoolProp](https://github.com/CoolProp/CoolProp/tree/master/wrappers/MATLAB) is required if new tables must be produced to extend the plot at different PT conditions.
+**mu_rho_H<sub>2</sub>O** can be used standalone to simply plot tabulated data, but a working version of [CoolProp](https://github.com/CoolProp/CoolProp/tree/master/wrappers/MATLAB) is required if new tables must be produced to extend the plot at different PT or salinity conditions.

 @ Andrea Bistacchi 2016